hed516/IDreamOfEasy/README.md

 - **Electric Smoker**: An electric version of the Smoker.
 - **Player Hopper**: A convenient drop-off point for players to store items easily.
 Standing on top of the Player Hopper will pull items out of your inventory, excluding armor and offhand items.
 - **Supply Hopper**: A convenient pickup point for players to retrieve items easily.
 Standing under the Supply Hopper will put items from the hopper into your inventory.
+- **Electric Cable**: A cable that deals damage to players and mobs upon contact when powered.
 - **Radiation Absorber**: Protect yourself from harmful radiation without the need of a Hazmat suit.
 This device absorbs radiation in a radius, granting players temporary immunity while powered.
 - **Stack Dispenser**: A dispenser that tries to automatically dispenses items in stacks.
 - **Mob Repellers**: Electric devices that prevent specific mobs from spawning in a chunk.
 Mobs include Bat, Creeper, Enderman, Skeleton, Slime, Spider, Witch, Zombie, and Zombie Villager.